 Ms. Koenigsberg also works with money services businesses and multinational companies on compliance matters, as well as due diligence and contractual representations regarding French and U.S. anti-money laundering and economic sanctions regulations in the context of corporate transactions.
 She also has assisted in the successful defense of an international financial institution and several of its senior executives in a U.S. class action securities litigation.

 In addition, she has advised not-for-profit corporations, nongovernmental organizations and artists on a variety of pro bono matters.

 Before joining Skadden, Ms. Koenigsberg worked for another international law firm in New York, advising private and public companies in general corporate matters, including mergers and acquisitions, financing and U.S. securities offerings.

 As a Dean Acheson legal scholar, she served as a clerk for Judge Allan Rosas, the president of the Third Chamber of the Court of Justice of the European Communities.

-Ms. Koenigsberg is part of the Skadden team ranked "Leading 1" (the top ranking) in the International and Internal Investigations category and "Excellent" in the Compliance Programs category by Décideurs magazine in 2018, 2019 and 2020.
-She was named as a Next Generation Partner by The Legal 500 EMEA in 2020.
+Ms. Koenigsberg is part of the Skadden team ranked “Leading 1” (the top ranking) in the International and Internal Investigations category and “Excellent” in the Compliance Programs category by Décideurs magazine in 2018, 2019 and 2020.
+She has repeatedly been named as a Next Generation Partner by The Legal 500 EMEA.